World famous spanish flamenco dancer Sara Baras is set to light up London with passion, fire and heart in the UK premiere of Voces, Suite Flamenca.

 Flamenco has a long history, can you tell us about what it means to you?

-I feel very proud of being a ‘Flamenca’ and belonging to an art form characterised by such richness and difficulty.
+I feel very proud of being a ‘Flamenca’ and belonging to an art form characterized by such richness and difficulty.
 Flamenco is a way of life and I’m fortunate to be able to feel it from the bottom of my soul.

 You can see the UK premiere of Voces, Suite Flamenca at Sadler’s Wells as part of the Flamenco Festival London 2016.